santoshhadawale008/learn_github/README.md

 This is sample readme file for learn git project.
 Added new branch.
-Pushing into master
+Pushing into master.